- How do I obtain a permission number for courses requiring special permission?

 - You may not convert a letter grade in any clinic course.

 - You may not convert a letter grade in any course that is to be used to satisfy the legal profession (ethics) graduation requirement.

 - You may convert a letter grade to an S in no more than two courses during your entire law school career.

-To elect the S/U option, you must email email@example.com by the deadlines indicated below.
+To elect the S/U option, you must email firstname.lastname@example.org by the deadlines indicated.
+The deadlines to make elections to convert a letter grade in a Spring course to an “S” or “U” is 12:00PM Friday, May 26th (all 3Ls) and 12:00PM Friday, June 2nd (all 2Ls).
 The time stamp on the email will be noted as the official time of the request.
 You should include your name, PeopleSoft number, and course title of the course you wish to convert to S/U.